Personal Financial Planning

 The Master's degree in Personal Financial Planning is registered by the Certified Financial Planner Board of Standards, Inc. (CFP Board).
 Courses include insurance and risk management, investments and wealth management, tax, retirement, and estate planning, and a financial planning capstone.
 The MS in Personal Financial Planning does not require a Master's thesis.

 In addition to the MS in Personal Financial Planning, there are dual-degree programs with the School of Law and the Rawls College of Business.
-These include MS PFP/JD, MS PFP/MBA, and MS PFP/MS Finance dual-degree programs.
+These include MS PFP/JD, and MS PFP/MBA.

 Facilities include a first class computer facility for students and access to a wide variety of software used in the financial planning profession.
 Software provides for computer aided financial planning, investment and other product analysis, and client relationship management.